 Statement of Purpose, clarifying your motivation to study the course (1 to 2 pages max.)

-First university degree or transcript and other relevant degrees (certified true copies)*.
+First university degree diploma and transcript and other relevant degrees (certified true copies)*

 Other relevant documentation and references

 Paper version for admitted applicants

 Please note that the online application is the basis for admission.
 Nevertheless, a hard copy of the online application and the supporting documents will need to be sent (not received) to us through regular mail or courier service within 10 days after you receive your admission notification by e-mail.
 A proof of dispatch by mail or courier service, preferably including a tracking number, must be sent by e-mail to emmir(at)uol.de within the 10 days as proof.
 We strongly advise the use of services that allow delivery tracking.
 Your registration as a student will depend on the delivery and our verification of the hard copy of your application.